The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Numerical Simulations

-We describe the internal dynamics of a lava planet chronologically from an initially hot and molten state \cite{solomatov2007tr,elkins2012,chao2021} to the steady state stage when the mantle is completely solid, except for a shallow day-side magma ocean \citep{kite2016}.
-We identify three regimes: the global magma ocean, the mushy ocean, and the solid-state mantle.
+We followed the internal dynamical evolution of a lava planet chronologically from an initially hot and molten state \cite{chao2021} to the steady state stage when the mantle is mostly solid, except for the shallow day-side magma ocean \citep{kite2016}.
+Similarily to canonical magma oceans in our solar system \cite{chao2021}, we identified three stages: the global magma ocean, the mushy magma ocean, and the solid-state mantle.